LUUTHIENXUAN/Udacity-CarND-Self-Driving-Car/README.md

   * Mac: same deal as make - [install Xcode command line tools](https://developer.apple.com/xcode/features/)
   * Windows: recommend using [MinGW](http://www.mingw.org/)

-## Basic Build Instructions
+## 5. Basic Build Instructions

 	1. Clone this repo.
 	2. Make a build directory: `mkdir build && cd build`
 	3. Compile: `cmake .. && make`
-4. Run it: `./UnscentedKF` Previous versions use i/o from text files.
-The current state uses i/o from the simulator.
+	   * On windows, you may need to run: `cmake .. -G "Unix Makefiles" && make`
+	4. Run it: `./ExtendedKF `

-## Editor Settings
+## 6. Editor Settings

 We've purposefully kept editor configuration files out of this repo in order to keep it as simple and environment agnostic as possible.
 However, we recommend